 From the stationary engine to the turbofan jet engine

-A journey of discovery in the Rolls-Royce Deutschland company museum through the industrial history of the Motorenfabrik in Oberursel.
+A journey of discovery in the Rolls-Royce Deutschland factory museum through the industrial history of the Motorenfabrik in Oberursel.

-The company museum was officially opened in September 2002.
+The factory museum was officially opened in September 2002.

 The opening was originally planned for October 2001 (as noted on the bronze plaque) but was postponed due to the consequences of the terrorist attacks on September 11, 2001.